Messages of Welcome

 What is the Japan-America Grassroots Summit?

-The Japan America Grassroots Summit is an annual large-scale exchange of Japanese and American people, held alternatively in Japan and America.
+The Japan America Grassroots Summit is an annual large-scale exchange of Japanese and American people, held alternately in Japan and America.
 The Summit aims to strengthen the peaceful relationship between our two countries by fostering friendship at the grassroots level.

 The Summit honors the friendship between Captain William Whitfield and John Manjiro Nakahama.
 In 1841, the 14-year-old Nakahama Manjiro joined a fishing expedition off the coast of Usa, Japan.
-The boat was caught in a terrifying storm and Manjiro found himself marooned on an Island for 6-months.
+The boat was caught in a terrifying storm and Manjiro found himself marooned on an island for six-months.
 He was eventually rescued by Captain William Whitfield, who offered Manjiro his own home in America and the opportunity to receive an education there.
 The relationship they formed and Manjiro’s rare command of English became pivotal in building the Japan-US relationship after Japanese isolationism ended.

 The Japan-America Society of the State of Washington is partnering with the John Manjiro-Whitfield Commemorative Center for International Exchange in Japan to host the 28th Annual Japan-America Grassroots Summit 2018 in Washington State.
 Nearly 150 Japanese visitors will come to Seattle, where they will participate in tours, activities, home stays, and ceremonies over the week-long program